surendra-dire/Prometheus-Grafana/Readme.md

 **Prometheus server**:

-   **Retrieval**: Pull based mechanism, actively pulls (scrapes) data from target endpoints over HTTP.
+   **Retrieval**: This module handles the scraping of metrics from endpoints, which are discovered either through static configurations or dynamic service discovery methods (Pull based mechanism).

-   **TSDB**:  TSDB stores data as time series.
-A sequence of data points over time.
-Each time series is identified by a metric name and a set of key-value pairs (called labels), along with timestamps for each data point.
+   **TSDB**:  The data scraped from targets is stored in the TSDB, which is designed to handle high volumes of time-series data efficiently.TSDB stores data as time series which is a sequence of data points over time.
+Each time                        series is identified by a metric name and a set of key-value pairs (called labels), along with timestamps.

-   **HTTP server**: Enables query (metrices exposed by node exporter over http) and visualize metrics over http, integration with other tools, like Grafana and Alertmanager.
+   **HTTP server**: This provides an API for querying data using PromQL, retrieving metadata, and interacting with other components of the Prometheus ecosystem including Grafana and Alertmanager.

-   **Node (HDD/SSD)**: Prefers SSD for fast Read/Write Speed, high IOPS (Input/Output per Second) and low Latency.
+   **Node (HDD/SSD) - Storage**: Prefers SSD for fast Read/Write Speed, high IOPS (Input/Output per Second) and low Latency.

 **Node exporter**:
 Node Exporter is a lightweight agent running on every node which exposes hardware and OS metrics over the HTTP protocol (End point -- > typically at http://<node-ip>:9100/metrics) in a format that Prometheus can scrape.